Boundary Disputes in Chepstow, Bristol & Newport

 Boundary Disputes And The Value of Your Property

 Far better is to try to resolve the problems with the neighbour before you try to sell.
-That way when disclosing the (former) dispute to the buyer, you can also disclose the new deed showing the boundary, or settlement document.
+That way when disclosing the (former) boundary dispute to the buyer, you can also disclose the new deed showing the boundary, or settlement document.

 Where A Professional Has Made A Mistake